 In this procedure, various aspects are considered that we will discuss later!
 They cross-check all assets with their documents.

 Overall, an internal or external asset auditor provides an unbiased and objective view.
 They directly report to the top management.
-An effective asset auditor is high-skilled, analytical and decision-making skills & experienced.
+An effective asset auditor is high-skilled, has analytical and decision-making skills & experienced.

 Why Fixed Asset Auditing Is Important?